dltk-ai/qubitai-dltk/docs/source/natural_language_processing/index.rst

 .. py:function:: client.tags(text)

-   :param text: text for tags recognotion
+   :param text: text for tags recognition
    :rtype: A json object with Tags identified in the given text.

 **Example**::